arnold-c/OutbreakDetection/manuscript/manuscript.typ

 <results>
 The threshold that maximized outbreak detection accuracy depends on diagnostic test characteristics, the testing rate, and the structure of the non-measles noise (@tbl-optimal-thresholds).
 When the average noise incidence was 8 times higher than the average measles incidence, the optimal threshold ranged between 1 and 7 test-positive cases per day.
 Not surprisingly, the biggest driver of this difference was the testing rate; as a large fraction of suspected cases are tested the optimal threshold increases monotonically for all test and noise types (@tbl-optimal-thresholds).
 The maximal attainable outbreak detection accuracy at the optimal threshold depends strongly on the structure and magnitude of the background noise.
 For Poisson noise, at all magnitudes, the maximum outbreak detection accuracy increases rapidly from 65% at 10% of suspected cases tested to \~90% accuracy at ≥20% testing for all test types (@fig-accuracy).
 For dynamical SEIR noise, the ELISA-like tests perform similarly to the Poisson noise case at all magnitudes (@fig-accuracy).
 For RDT-like tests, which have lower individual sensitivity and specificity, the maximal attainable accuracy is lower than the ELISA-like test for all testing rates when the magnitude of background noise is 2-times measles incidence or higher (@fig-accuracy).
 Notably, the maximal attainable accuracy declines with increasing noise and, at all noise levels, decreases with higher testing rates as the signal becomes dominated by false positive tests (@fig-accuracy).

-Introducing a lag in test result reporting necessarily decreases outbreak detection accuracy because an alert can only begin once the test results are in-hand, which increases the chance that an outbreak will end before the result.
-For the conditions simulated here, introducing a 14-day lag in test reporting for an ELISA-like test reduces the outbreak detection accuracy by \#\#\#%.
-For all simulated scenarios, this is consistent with, or higher than the accuracy achievable with an RDT-like test.
-This always leads to an increase in the median delay from outbreak start to alert relative to an ELISA-like test with no detection and frequently leads to a detection delay relative to an RDT-like test (@fig-delay).

 #figure([
 #let optimal_thresholds = csv("optimal-thresholds.csv")